Rupali-Gauravaram/Bengaluru_LST_Prediction_API/README.md

 # Bengaluru_LST_Prediction_API

-This repository showcases an end-to-end MLOps workflow, covering data engineering (wrangling, feature extraction), model creation (Linear Regression) with model metrics evaluation (Mean Absolute Error, Root Mean Square Error), and finally, API deployment for real-time Land Surface Temperature (LST) prediction based on Urban Heat Island (UHI) factors.
+This repository showcases an **end-to-end MLOps pipeline** project, demonstrating the full cycle of creating a predictive product.
+The goal is to predict Land Surface Temperature (LST) based on Urban Heat Island (UHI) factors in Bengaluru.
+The workflow covers:

+* **Data Engineering:** Geospatial data wrangling and feature extraction (Built-up % and Green %).
+* **Model Creation:** Linear Regression training and validation (Mean Absolute Error, Root Mean Square Error).
+* **Model Deployment:** Creating a ready-to-use API for real-time LST prediction.

 ## 1. Setup